 For staff appointed to positions subject to international recruitment, the World Bank Group pays relocation benefits upon appointment and resettlement benefits upon end of employment.
 The World Bank also pays a mobility premium to eligible expatriate staff appointed to positions at headquarters subject to international recruitment, with eligibility based on nationality and visa/residency status in the appointment duty station.
 (Staff members appointed to non-headquarters positions subject to international recruitment may be eligible for other expatriate benefits.)

 New staff receive 26 days of annual leave and 15 days of sick leave per year, accrued daily.
+Parental leave (100 days for Primary Caregiver; 50 days for Secondary Caregiver) is available for childbirth and/or adoption.

 The WBG makes an effort to help staff achieve balance in their work and personal lives.